DanKomorny/bjs-gltf-viewer/README.md

 Launches the test runner in the interactive watch mode.
 See the section about running tests for more information.

+### npm run lint

+Lints code.
+Run **before build task**, otherwise it resorts to catch compiled false-positives.

 ### npm run build

 Builds a static copy of yor site to the `build/` folder.
 Your app is ready to be deployed!
+Always flush after yourself (**delete build folder after export to production**)!

 ## NOTE